paulmars/paulmars.github.com/_posts/2014-04-25-decisions.md

 It took me off guard.

 Here is an app that barely has any interaction at all, and he was suggesting that we reduce it further.
-Maybe one of the four decisions we had made was incorrect?
-Maybe adding things to the app wasn't going to work out, maybe we had to change one of the decisions we had already done.
+Maybe one of the four decisions we had made could be improved?
+Maybe adding things to the app wasn't going to work out, maybe we had to alter one of the decisions we had already made.

 ### Changing decisions